-(For the first part of this post, see Acceptance)
+(For the first part of this post, see How to Accept Just this Moment)

 Resistance, the opposite of acceptance, is a blockage of energy.
 Think about how we experience tension, anger and worry on a physical level: the stomach feels like it’s in knots; our throats clench; there’s a heaviness in the chest.
 All of those are blocked energy.

 Often, we don’t even realize we’re resisting.
 Our mind believes that whatever negativity we’re feeling will make a difference, the same way we think that pressing an elevator button numerous times will make it come faster.

 Resistance only ever accomplishes two things: 1) It makes us feel bad, and 2) It strengthens our sense of separation (the ego).